 • ORO on-site activities will typically involve, if and as applicable:

-o Entrance briefing with VHA facility leadership
+o Entrance briefing with medical facility leadership (only at MFD request)

 o Walk-through of relevant areas to assess research information security with possible ad hoc interviews of PIs and study personnel